chrisintheshell/omarchy-lairetam-theme/README.md

 ```

 ## Neovim Theme
-See the `lairetam-neovim` repository for the Neovim theme.
+See my `lairetam-neovim` repository for the Neovim theme.